harrisonheld/VoronoiAndMetrics/README.md

-# VoronoiAndMetrics
+# Voronoi And Metrics
-This was a short project to explore how different metrics (i.e. the definition of distance) can affect the appearance of a Voronoi diagram.
+This was a short project to explore how different metrics can affect the appearance of a Voronoi diagram.